satya-das/cib/README.md

 After above command we will see quite a good number of files created in folder cib/ and exp/.
 We will go into the details of these files.
 Broadly there will be 2 sets of files.
 One set is for library (files in folder `cib/`) that it will have to compile when it builds itself and other set (files in folder `exp/`) is for clients of the library to use.
 Undoudtedly in this example we have a vividly simple class, but we do see lots of code getting generated.
-These codes are required for CIB to guarentee compiler independence and forward compatibility.
+These codes are required for CIB to guarentee compiler independence and ABI stability.
 They are not complex but there are few pieces that we will look closer.
 Please brace yourself for a deep dive. :)

 Let's first look at some of the fundamental types and definitions CIB uses in generated code.